ramuit44/galactusCrockeryShoppingCart/README.md

  * Install grunt-cli globally using `npm install -g grunt-cli`.
  *  In order to use Sass & Compass with Grunt we need Ruby and Compass.
      * Ruby default comes for linux and Mac OS X environments.
-     * For windows environment Install Ruby using the [Ruby Installer](http://rubyinstaller.org/) and include the {ruby installed  directory path}/bin in the path.
+     * For windows environment, install Ruby using the [Ruby Installer](http://rubyinstaller.org/) and include the {ruby installed  directory path}/bin in the path.
      * Install compass using the command `gem install compass`.

 ### Preparing